Impact Wrestling TV preview: The lineup for Thursday's show, Impact in 60 - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for Thursday’s television show.

 Powell’s POV: Impact Wrestling airs Thursdays on AXS TV at 7CT/8ET with a replay at 10CT/11ET.
 The Before The Impact show streams on Impact Plus at 6:15CT/7:15ET.
-The Impact In 60 show airs Friday morning at 1CT/2ET and features Shark Boy.
+The Impact In 60 show airs Friday morning at 1CT/2ET and features Kip James (a/k/a Billy Gunn).
 John Moore’s weekly Impact Wrestling television reviews are available on Fridays along with my Impact Hit List and exclusive audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment